baetyl/baetyl/doc/us-en/customize/How-to-import-third-party-libraries-for-python-runtime.md

 pip3 download requests
 ```

-- Step 2: command to inflate the downloaded whl files for getting the source package, then remove useless whl files and package-description files
+- Step 2: command to inflate the downloaded `.whl` files for getting the source package, then remove useless `.whl` files and package-description files

 ```shell
 unzip -d . *.whl